-Sopheap Kong, Helping Hands Project Coordinator - Siem Reap, Cambodia
+Sopheap Kong, Helping Hands Project Coordinator and English Teacher - Siem Reap, Cambodia

 Sopheap is one of the success stories of Prasat Char village.
-He studied English at the pagoda and a local NGO, and has been working as an English teacher at Iqbal School since 2006.
+Having grown up in the village, he studied English at the pagoda and a local NGO, and has been working as an English teacher at Iqbal School since 2006.
 He is also one of our scholarship recipients and studied TESOL at university in Siem Reap.
-Now being a father of a new-born baby, Sopheap is loving the responsibility of supporting his own family as well as his duties taking care of his students around the village.
+Now being a father of a 5 year old and a new-born baby, Sopheap is loving the responsibility of supporting his own family as well as his duties taking care of his students around the village.

 Kong Voeun, Khmer Teacher and Community Worker, Helping Hands - Siem Reap, Cambodia